TorotvWebsite/wonderful-saturn/src/pages/blog/post-4.md

 ---
 title: A Quick Chat with Marc
 subtitle: >-
-  Marc joins me for a quick chat, and interview on his early days, the creating of and so much more!
+  Marc joins me for a quick chat, and interview on his early days, the making of and so much more!
 date: '2021-02-02'
 author: src/data/team/dianne-ameter.yaml
 categories: